Alexandra-Axenti/hair_salon/README.md

 # User Stories

-* As a salon owner, I want to view, add, update and delete stylists and clients.
+* As a salon owner, I want to view, add, update and delete stylists.
 * As a salon owner, I want to view, add, update and delete clients.
 * As a salon owner, I want to add clients to a stylist.